 First, work with your pilot team and executive sponsors on identifying and tracking key metrics so you can measure the impact of your data catalog tools.
 You need the perspectives of these colleagues from the get-go, or you could jeopardize the launch of your data catalog if everyone on your team isn’t aligned to the same goal.

 Further, this step is important because data processes are different at every stage of the data lifecycle, and for every role.
-You want to make sure you’re tracking the full impact across enterprise data catalog use cases to know if it’s working.
+You want to make sure you’re tracking the full impact across data catalog use cases to know if it’s working.
 In order to do that well, you need to understand how individual teams currently work with data, what they want to improve, and how they expect that improvement to be manifested in their day-to-day work.

 Why else is this important?